loda-lang/loda-programs/programs/oeis/list2.md

 * [A228958](http://oeis.org/A228958) ([L21 program](228/A228958.asm)): a(n) = 1*2 + 3*4 + 5*6 + 7*8 + 9*10 + 11*12 + 13*14 + ... + (up to n).
 * [A228967](http://oeis.org/A228967) ([L22 program](228/A228967.asm)): Table read by rows; T(n,k) = 2n for k = 1, T(n,k) = 9n for k = 2.
 * [A229004](http://oeis.org/A229004) ([L21 program](229/A229004.asm)): Indices of Bell numbers divisible by 3.
-* [A229013](http://oeis.org/A229013) ([L11 program](229/A229013.asm)): Number of arrays of median of three adjacent elements of some length-5 0..n array, with no adjacent equal elements in the latter.
 * [A229014](http://oeis.org/A229014) ([L37 program](229/A229014.asm)): Number of arrays of median of three adjacent elements of some length 6 0..n array, with no adjacent equal elements in the latter.
 * [A229093](http://oeis.org/A229093) ([L14 program](229/A229093.asm)): The clubs patterns appearing in n X n coins.
 * [A229135](http://oeis.org/A229135) ([L16 program](229/A229135.asm)): n * (2 + 2^(2*n - 1)).